dat-ecosystem-archive/DEPs/proposals/0000-hypercore-header.md

 # Usage Documentation
 [usage-documentation]: #usage-documentation

 The "header" is the first entry in a hypercore.
-It includes a `type` and an optional `extension` which can contain data-structure-specific data.
+It includes a `dataStructureType` and an optional `extension` which can contain data-structure-specific data.

-A program that is reading a hypercore will examine the `type` to determine how to process the hypercore.
+A program that is reading a hypercore will examine the `dataStructureType` to determine how to process the hypercore.

 ```
 function loadCorrectStructure (hypercore) {